collectivemedia/spark-ext/README.md

 ## Gather

 Inspired by R `tidyr` and `reshape2` packages.
-Convert `long` `DataFrame` with values for each category into `wide` `DataFrame`, applying aggregation function if single category has multiple values
+Convert `long` `DataFrame` with values for each key into `wide` `DataFrame`, applying aggregation function if single key has multiple values

 cookie_id | site_id | impressions
 ----------|---------|-------------